 - A extensive library of books published through the Woodrow Wilson Center Press

 - 700+ op-eds and commentaries

 - 150+ policy briefs

 - 300+ reports

 - The Wilson Quarterly – This online magazine takes “a deep and satisfying dive into a single topic or theme that is shaping our world, presenting a compelling range of angles, voices, and visuals.”

-Leadership: Jane Harman (Director, President, CEO)
+Leadership: Mark Green (Director, President, CEO) and Bill Haslam (Chair)